 Body Shape and Bracing

 The DX1AE is a dreadnought, which is the most popular acoustic body shape by far.
-While these guitars are somewhat larger than other body sizes, their design enables them to produce plenty of low end that’s balanced out with a rich midrange and bright highs.
+While these guitars are somewhat larger than other body sizes, their design enables them to produce plenty of low-end that’s balanced out with a rich midrange and bright highs.

 This guitar’s bracing is standard X bracing.
 Unlike some Martin guitars, it isn’t scalloped.
 Some players prefer the sound of scalloped racing because it essentially “scoops” out the midrange somewhat, leading to more emphasis on highs and lows.

 Like many acoustic instruments, this one is made with a solid Sitka spruce top.
-Most Martins are made with this soundboard material--it’s bright without being overly so, and it’s incredibly responsive.
+Most Martins are made with this soundboard material–it’s bright without being overly so, and it’s incredibly responsive.
 As you likely know, a solid soundboard is one of the most important factors to consider when purchasing an acoustic guitar, as it makes a major difference when it comes to tone.

-However, the back and sides of the Martin DX1AE are made of high-pressure laminate, or HPL.
+However, the back and sides of the Martin DX1AE are made of mahogany-grained HPL (mahogany pattern high-pressure laminate, also known as the Mahogany pattern HPL).
 This feature is used on many less-expensive Martin acoustic guitars.
 It keeps costs down and keeps the guitar light (as well as somewhat resistant to humidity changes), and it can be patterned to look like woodgrain.

 The tonewood used in the neck isn’t as important when it comes to tone, but it still makes a difference.
 Most guitars have solid necks, but this one is made of birch laminate.
-The laminate material has been subjected to heavy pressure, and it is unlikely to come apart.
-Still, some players might prefer a solid-wood neck.
+The laminate material has been subjected to heavy pressure and is unlikely to come apart.
+Still, some players prefer a solid-wood neck.

-You don’t get an onboard tuner or expanded EQ like you do with some systems.
-Despite the fact that the Sonitone system is a simple undersaddle piezo, it sounds remarkably good considering that it’s made for value-priced instruments.
+You don’t get an onboard tuner or expanded EQ as you do with some systems.
+Despite the fact that the Sonitone system is a simple undersaddle piezo, it sounds remarkably good, considering that it’s made for value-priced instruments.
 If you want to hear what the Sonitone system sounds like, check out this video demo.